Integrin: Structure

 Although the crystal structure changed surprisingly little after binding to cilengitide, the current hypothesis is that integrin function involves changes in shape to move the ligand-binding site into a more accessible position, away from the cell surface, and this shape change also triggers intracellular signaling.
 There is a wide body of cell-biological and biochemical literature that supports this view.
 Perhaps the most convincing evidence involves the use of antibodies that only recognize integrins when they have bound to their ligands, or are activated.
 As the "footprint" that an antibody makes on its binding target is roughly a circle about 3 nm in diameter, the resolution of this technique is low.
 Nevertheless, these so-called LIBS (Ligand-Induced-Binding-Sites) antibodies unequivocally show that dramatic changes in integrin shape routinely occur.
 However, how the changes detected with antibodies look on the structure is still unknown.

+In 2018, X-ray crystal work revealed the complete structure of an extended β3 "headpiece" via the construction of a chimeric protein: the I domain of β3 was replaced with the I domain of αL.
+This work confirmed the swing-out motion of the hybrid domain (resulting in headpiece opening) and the switchblade-like extending motion of the headpiece from the "leg" domains previously observed and added more resolution and detail on how the two motions interact.

+High-resolution structures (< 3.15 Å) for extracellular parts of whole integrin complexes were finally obtained in 2025 thanks to advancements in cryo-TEM and a micellar construction.
+11 structures were obtained for αvβ3, including six apo and five ligand-bound.
+(The transmembrane part is visible in the low-resolution map but failed to refine to high resolution, indicating considerable flexibility.)
+An intermediate state was found with CWHM-12 as the ligand called "conformation 2".
+The classical inactive (1) and open (3) states were also observed in detail, with a notable resemblance to two states previously observed in low resolution using the LM609 antibody (known to not bind to the LIGS).